jiawenchim/ITI108_Webot_with_hand_gestures_controller/README.md

 #### (ii) Frame per second (in equivalent to sensitivity of live video streaming inference)
 * camera_sensitivity (default at 500, which is translated to 2 frames per second).

+### data.py
+Intended for keypoint data collection through camera.
+By running this file, you will first be prompted to input label class (integer), then, local camera will be activated.
+You can then show the hand gesture corresponding to the input label class.
+Keypoints data (a list of 21 pairs of numbers) will be generated and stored under model/keypoint_classifier/data_collection.csv.

 ### keypoint_classification.ipynb
 This is a model training script for hand gestures recognition based on input keypoint list and labels.